fieryhenry/bcdd/README.md

 ### Prerequisites

-- [Python](https://www.python.org/downloads/) for running and installing the tool Run the following commands in command prompt or another terminal to install the tool - If you are not using windows you will need to use `python` or `python3` instead of `py`
+- [Python](https://www.python.org/downloads/) for running and installing the tool

 ### Installation

+Run the following commands in command prompt or another terminal to install the tool - If you are not using windows you will need to use `python` or `python3` instead of `py`:

 ```bash
 py -m pip install -U bcdd